forcedotcom/java-sdk/jpa/doc/jpa-queries.md

 There are two different fetch types for fields in a record returned by a query: lazy or eager.
 If a field has an eager fetch type, it is loaded at the time the query is executed, and the field is populated in the query results.
 If a field has a lazy fetch type, the query results don't include the data for the field.
-When the field is accessed by a getter method, for example a separate query executes in the background and returns the actual field data.
+When the field is accessed either directly or via a getter method, a separate query executes in the background and returns the actual field data.

 Fields of the following data types are members of a default fetch group and are eagerly loaded by default.